-Estimates for “Solo: A Star Wars Story” are continuing to fly low.
+“Solo: A Star Wars Story” continues to falter at the box office.

 Subscribe to Variety Newsletters and Email Alerts!